ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 Restriction on deleting tables.

-If the size of a [MergeTree](../../engines/table-engines/mergetree-family/mergetree.md) table exceeds `max_table_size_to_drop` (in bytes), you can’t delete it using a DROP query.
+If the size of a [MergeTree](../../engines/table-engines/mergetree-family/mergetree.md) table exceeds `max_table_size_to_drop` (in bytes), you can’t delete it using a [DROP](sql-reference/statements/drop.md) query or [TRUNCATE](../../sql-reference/statements/truncate.md) query.

-If you still need to delete the table without restarting the ClickHouse server, create the `<clickhouse-path>/flags/force_drop_table` file and run the DROP query.
+This setting does not require a restart of the Clickhouse server to apply.
+Another way to disable the restriction is to create the `<clickhouse-path>/flags/force_drop_table` file.

 Default value: 50 GB.